carbon-design-system/carbon-components-react/src/components/RadioButton/migrate-to-7.x.md

 `<RadioButtonSkeleton>`

 No longer adds `radioButtonWrapper` class to the top-level element.
-Please use `bx--radio-button-wrapper` for style overrides.
+Please use `${prefix}--radio-button-wrapper` for style overrides.